The Role of Symmetry in Optimizing Overparameterized Networks: Which Activations Allow Pre-Activation Splitting?

-A careful treatment of signs recovers ReLU and other piecewise-polynomial activations as practical solutions.
-Interestingly, this includes ReLU$^2$, which has recently shown to be a performant activation in sparse LLMs \cite{zhang2024relu2winsdiscoveringefficient}.
+A careful treatment of signs maps our real roots ($s=1, 2, \dots$) directly to practical piecewise-polynomial activations.
+This framework naturally recovers both the standard ReLU ($s=1$) and ReLU$^2$ ($s=2$), which has recently emerged as a performant choice in sparse LLMs \cite{zhang2024relu2winsdiscoveringefficient}.